Food Deserts in Los Angeles

 What is a “Food Desert”

-Los Angeles is home to many different communities, some more affluent than others.
-It can be hard to imagine, but many neighborhoods do not have a single grocery store, limiting the local access to fresh and healthy foods.
+You already know that Los Angeles is home to many different communities, some more affluent than others.
+You also may know that many neighborhoods do not have a single grocery store, limiting the local access to fresh and healthy foods.
 The people living in these areas either have to travel long distances to purchase fresh food, or may rely only on the fast food and convenience store options in their area.
 The lack of access to healthy foods is an injustice, and areas that face this are called food deserts.

 The official USDA definition of a food desert is an area that lacks a grocery store.
 This is just one definition, and it fails to take into account other social and economic issues that limit access to healthy food.
 A food desert can also be defined as an area where residents lack the financial capabilities to purchase healthy food because the stores in the area are overpriced.
 Another contributing component is the knowledge and education needed for purchasing healthy foods.
 Clearly, availability is not the only factor in determining where food deserts exist.
 Healthy food needs to be accessible and affordable, and residents need access to information about what food is healthy or not.